 The program was born at the start of Chief Justice Gerald Kogan's administration, when a survey by the state's Judicial Management Council showed two disturbing trends.
-First, Floridians know so little about the state's legal system that the vast majority could not answer basic questions about how it works.
-Second, Floridians overwhelmingly obtain information about the courts system from the news media, but would rather obtain it directly from the courts.
+First, Floridians knew so little about the state's legal system that the vast majority could not answer basic questions about how it works.
+Second, Floridians overwhelmingly obtain information about the court system from the news media, but would rather obtain it directly from the courts.

-In a closing ceremonial session of the Court for the graduates, Justice Harding and Annette Boyd Pitts, Executive Director of The Florida Law Related Education Association, Inc. awarded each teacher with a certificate and the honor of "Justice Institute Fellow" status.
-"I have never before felt so appreciated and important." commented one teacher.
+Institute teachers had the opportunity to participate in a dialogue with Chief Justice Gerald Kogan, Justice Ben F. Overton, and Justice Major B. Harding.
+Potential Article V issues before the Florida Constitution Revision Commission were highlighted in a session with Debbie Kearney, of the Governor's office.
+A town hall meeting was held to allow teachers the opportunity to discuss their views on access to the legal system.
+In a closing ceremonial session of the Court for the graduates, Justice Harding and Annette Boyd Pitts, Executive Director of the Florida Law Related Education Association, Inc. awarded each teacher with a certificate and the honor of "Justice Institute Fellow" status.
+"I have never before felt so appreciated and important," commented one teacher.
 "Justice Anstead shook my hand and thanked me for teaching our children!"
-"I've been living with goosebumps for 2 days" she added.
+"I've been living with goosebumps for 2 days," she added.

 Reactions to the inaugural institute were consistently positive.
 Institute evaluations reflected the graduates' assessment.
-"It was extremely informative and well organized...I've learned more in two days than in some of my entire college courses" commented one participant.
-Another participant stated, "The Institute was spectacular, this was the most informative seminar I have EVER attended!".
+"It was extremely informative and well organized...I've learned more in two days than in some of my entire college courts," commented one participant.
+Another participant stated, "The Institute was spectacular, this was the most informative seminar I have EVER attended!"